curlyLasagna/home-managed-dots/README.md

 - Nvim when I forget how to use Emacs
 - Starship as my shell prompt
 - Fish as default shell
-- Alacritty + zellij or Ghostty, depends how much I want to show off
+- Alacritty + zellij as my term emulator

 ## Cross Platform